Gadgets That Changed the World But Are Now Relics

 The cassette tape came out in the 60's but didn't reach it full popularity until the 80's.
 Not only did I have a pretty massive collection of my favorite bands on cassette, I remember using blank tapes to record my favorite songs off of the radio.
 Anybody remember recording mix tapes for that special someone?
 The cassette tape was overshadowed by the introduction to CDs and in 2005, major music labels discontinued them.

 With the use of computers, laptops and other devices for writing, the typewriter is not as prominent as it once was, but is still widely used in many parts of the world.
 However, that said, the last time I even touched a typewriter was back in the 80's.

 Introduced to homes across America in 1966, the 8-track player became very popular in the 60's and 70's.
 In fact, in 1967, Ford started putting 8-tracks in their vehicles on request.
 By the late 70's and early 80's the popularity declined as the cassette tape was introduced.
 I remember having several 8-track tapes including Led Zeppelin, Steve Miller Band and more that my parents had given me.
 I always had to hold the tape in it's place though so it would play right.

-Who doesn’t remember the original Sony Walkman?
-I had many miles on mine as I would grab my tapes, and either or walk or ride around town listening to my favorite music.
+Who doesn't remember the original Sony Walkman?
+I had many miles on mine as I would grab my tapes, and ride my bike around town listening to my favorite music.
 The prototype was built back in 1978 and marketed to the world in 1980.
 Since then, the Walkman has gone through many changes since it was first introduced as a portable cassette player to keep up with the technology of iPod or mp3 players.
-Even today, the Walkman still survives, but I’ll never forget the way it helped me listen to my favorite cassette tapes.
+Even today, the Walkman still survives, but I'll never forget the way it helped me listen to my favorite cassette tapes.